VayuDev/samal-jit/README.md

 The software is licensed under the very permissive MIT License.
 If you open a pull request, you implicitly license your code under the MIT license as well.

+## Platforms

+The only fully supported platform is Linux, but samal seems to work on FreeBSD as well.
+I haven't tested the language on Windows yet, though everything except the JIT-Compiler should work.
+The JIT-Compiler won't work because Windows uses different calling conventions.
+To enable the JIT-Compiler, pass -DSAMAL_ENABLE_JIT=ON to cmake.

 ## Design notes

 ### Part 1: Why every programming language sucks